hashicorp/packer/website/source/docs/builders/alicloud-ecs.html.md

 -   `image_description` (string) - The description of the image, with a length limit of 0 to 256 characters.
 Leaving it blank means null, which is the default value.
 It cannot begin with `http://` or `https://`.

+-   `system_disk_mapping` (image disk mapping) - Image disk mapping for system disk.
+    -   `disk_category` (string) - Category of the data disk.
+Optional values are:
+        -   `cloud` - general cloud disk
+        -   `cloud_efficiency` - efficiency cloud disk
+        -   `cloud_ssd` - cloud SSD

+        For phased-out instance types and non-I/O optimized instances, the default value is cloud.
+        Otherwise, the default value is cloud_efficiency.

+    -   `disk_description` (string) - The value of disk description is blank by default. \[2, 256\] characters.
+            The disk description will appear on the console.
+It cannot begin with `http://` or `https://`.

+    -   `disk_name` (string) - The value of disk name is blank by default. \[2, 128\]
+            English or Chinese characters, must begin with an uppercase/lowercase letter or Chinese character.
+Can contain numbers, `.`, `_` and `-`.
+The disk name will appear on the console.
+It cannot begin with `http://` or `https://`.

+    -   `disk_size` (number) - Size of the system disk, measured in GiB.
+Value range: \[20, 500\].
+The specified value must be equal to or greater than max{20, ImageSize}.
+Default value: max{40, ImageSize}.

 -   `image_disk_mappings` (array of image disk mappings) - Add one or more data disks to the image.